 Before you start the script, make sure you open it in ISE or Notepad and change the IP Address.

-The Preview script can be downloaded at TechNet Gallery.
+The Preview script can be found on GitHub.

 So that’s it for today.
 If you have any questions / comments / improvements, tag me on twitter or below in the Comment Section.